1 Thessalonians 5:17,18

 • A whole church.
 Acts 2:42; 4:24.
 When the church comes together it is scriptural for all to lift up their voices in one accord in prayer, praise and thanksgiving.
 Psalms 64:1; 66:19.
 "In my distress I called upon the Lord, and cried unto my God: He heard my voice out of His temple, and my cry came before Him, even into His ears."
 Psalm 18:6

-"...if my people will humble themselves and pray, and search for me, and turn from their wicked ways, I will hear them from heaven and forgive their sins and heal their land" (II Chronicles 7:14).
+"...If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land."
+(II Chronicles 7:14).